What to do if…

 Do not do these things

-• Do not cancel your passport as “lost/stolen” until you’ve done a quick, focused search — cancellation makes it invalid for travel even if you find it later.
+- Do not cancel your passport as lost or stolen until you have done a quick, focused search; once cancelled, it cannot be used for travel even if you find it later.

-• Do not delay cancelling if you genuinely believe it’s lost or stolen — cancelling as soon as possible reduces the risk of misuse.
+- Do not delay cancelling if you genuinely believe it is lost or stolen.

 What to do now

-3. If you believe it’s lost or stolen, cancel it using the official online service.
+If you believe the passport is lost or stolen, cancel it using the official GOV.UK service.

-This cancels the passport so it can’t be used.
-If you later find it, it will not become valid again.
+Cancelling reduces the risk of someone else using your passport or identity.
+If you later find the passport, it will not become valid again. -

-5. Check urgent UK passport options for your revised travel date (and act quickly).
+Check urgent UK passport options for your revised travel date.

 What can wait

-• You do not need to start a full replacement application until you’ve either found the passport or cancelled it as lost/stolen.
+- You do not need to start a full replacement application until you have either found the passport or cancelled it as lost or stolen.

 Important reassurance

-This is a common, clock-driven panic.
-Once you switch from “make tomorrow happen” to “protect identity + move the travel date,” things usually become clearer and more controllable.
+This is a common, time-pressured problem.
+Once you move from “make tomorrow happen” to “protect the passport, contact the travel provider, and check the official next route,” the situation usually becomes more manageable.

 Scope note